pepperkick/ChillyComp/README.md

 A sourcemod plugin to handle all the tasks for a tf2 competitive match.

 ## Introduction
-This plugin was made to be modular and easily configurable, to help it the plugin is filled with configurable convars and commands.
-To keep all the commands and convars in one place, "cc_" prefix is used instead of "sm_".
+This plugin was made to be modular and easily configurable, to help it the plugin is filled with configurable cvars and commands.
+To keep all the commands and cvars in one place, "cc_" prefix is used instead of "sm_".

 ## Features
 - **Match Status**: The plugin fully manages the status of the match which can be used to execute configs according to the status.
 Also the status can be used by other plugins.
 - **Modular**: The plugin is really modular, each stage can have multiple features or a stage can be done in different ways by just changing a convar.
 - **Automated**: The aim of the plugin is to make the matches completely automated without any admin involvement.
-- **Easily Configurable**: The plugin is filled with convars and commands to allow full control over the plugin to make the perfect match for you.
+- **Easily Configurable**: The plugin is filled with cvars and commands to allow full control over the plugin to make the perfect match for you.
 - **Warmup Restart**: The plugin restarts the match during warmup period to help players warmup.
 - **Team Limit**: The plugin enforces team size restrictions so that other players cannot join a team for unfair match.
 - **Chat Control**: The plugin filters the chat for unnecessary things like cvar change notifications and color chat exploit.
+- **Per Player Ready Up**: The plugin forces each player to ready up to ensure no player is inactive.

 ## Steps
 - Step 1: Plugin waits for enough players in each team depending on cc_match_teamsize